mosayyebnezhad/tarkhineh/README.md

 # Tarkhineh

 This is a sample portfolio website built using React.
-It showcases my skills, projects, and experience.
+It showcases my skills , projects, and experience.

 This project is based on designs and inspirations from: